-Having a good gym software with digital cards is a great option to choose.
-Your customers can reach each other’s information through scanning QR codes integrated into their digital cards.
+Having good gym software with digital cards is a great option to choose from.
+Your customers can reach each other’s information by scanning QR codes integrated into their digital cards.
 They can also check in to their workout through scanners, which allows you to collect data about your customers as well.

 Gym Membership Management Software: Raklet

 Raklet is an all-in-one gym management software to fulfill all of your needs.
 Raklet’s extensive features and its capability to integrate with more than 2000 applications will help you get there easily!